So, it all started a couple of weeks ago when I tried to change Angela’s oil-free Zucchini Bread recipe into a gluten-free one.

 - 1/3 cup raisins

-Cinnamon sugar topping: 2 tsp soy free earth balance, 1 tbsp coconut sugar, 1 tbsp almond flour, 1/2 tsp ground cinnamon
+Cinnamon sugar topping: 2 teaspoon soy free earth balance, 1 tablespoon coconut sugar, 1 tablespoon almond flour, 1/2 teaspoon ground cinnamon

 - Preheat oven to 350F and grease a 7.5″ x 3.5″ loaf pan.
 I used a silicon loaf pan so no greasing was needed.